KxSystems/docs-v1/docs/ml/toolkit/fresh.md

 ## Data formatting

-One of the key requirements of this library is that the data being passed to the feature extraction procedure contain a so called 'identifying' column which delimits the time series data into unique subsets from which features of this data can be extracted.
+One of the key requirements of this library is that the data being passed to the feature extraction procedure contain a so called 'identifying' column which delimits the time series data into unique subsets from which features of the data can be extracted.
 This id column can be either inherent to the dataset or derived from the data for a specific use case through application of a sliding window onto the table.
 Null values should also be removed from the data and filled with non null values that are relevant to the column being filled.

 The data should also not contain text in the form of strings or symbols (other than in the id column) as these cannot be passed to the feature calculation functions.
 If a text based feature is thought to be important however, one hot encoding can be completed to convert the text to numerical values if deemed particularly relevant.